phpman > man > zshcompwid(1)

 E:lpat=tpat

-patterns are anchored on the right side.
-Here an empty ranchor and the e and E
+terns are anchored on the right side.
+Here an empty ranchor and the e and E forms

 x: This form is used to mark the end of matching specifications: subsequent specifica‐

-but where matching specifications are accumulated, such as from nested function
+where matching specifications are accumulated, such as from nested function calls, it

 Each lpat, tpat or anchor is either an empty string or consists of a sequence of literal